instana/ibm-monitoring-integration/README.md

 ### Installing

-[This documentation section](https://www.instana.com/docs/ecosystem/ibm-itmv6) provides an overview of the service and describes the installation process.
+[This section of the Instana documentation](https://www.instana.com/docs/ecosystem/ibm-itmv6) provides an overview of the service and describes the installation process.
 The **readme.txt** file that is included in the deployment package provides detailed installation instructions.